 letter on mathematics journal pricing is well worth reading in

-Below is a list of papers, preprints and notes available for collection.
+Below is a list of publications, papers, preprints and notes available for collection.

 I've given a brief summary of each item, but you'll find a better